Yosemite National Park

 At altitude you will probably feel out of breath at first and may even get a headache and lose appetite.
 You can get more sunburned.
 Your tent mate might seem to stop breathing.

-Camping solutions for women http://marydonahue.org/camping-solutions-for-women answers questions such as: Can menstruating women camp or backpack around bears?
+Camping solutions for women answers questions such as: Can menstruating women camp or backpack around bears?
 How do I wash my hair when camping?

-At have more fun camping http://marydonahue.org/have-more-fun-camping you can learn how to build campfires that don’t smoke too much, how to pack an ice chest, do dishes in camp and lots more.
+At have more fun camping you can learn how to build campfires that don’t smoke too much, how to pack an ice chest, do dishes in camp and lots more.
 The page has a list of some of the biggest meteor showers

-Thunderstorm and lightning safety http://marydonahue.org/thunderstorm-and-lightning-safety includes the answer to the question: Why can’t you swim during a lightning storm?
+Thunderstorm and lightning safety includes the answer to the question: Why can’t you swim during a lightning storm?
 A strike on a lake doesn’t kill all the fish in the lake.
 AND What is it like when lightning strikes?

-A summer equipment checklist for campers and/or dayhikers is at:
+A summer equipment checklist for campers and/or dayhikers

-Tuolumne trip pages:
+Tuolumne trip and see:

-a shorter hike to the top of Lembert Dome http://marydonahue.org/lembert-dome-hike
+a shorter hike to the top of Lembert Dome

-Tuolumne group campsites info: http://marydonahue.org/tuolumne-meadows-group-campsites-map-and-pictures
+Tuolumne group campsites info

 At Tuolumne we camp at 8,600 plus feet elevation.
 You will probably feel out of breath at first and may even get a headache and lose appetite.
 You can get more sunburned.
-Read At Altitude http://marydonahue.org/at-altitude
+Read At Altitude

 for advice.
 It includes why your tent mate might seem to stop breathing.

-For an even bigger laugh:
+For an even bigger laugh: Camping Blunders

 Back to Top